 The Intertek story starts at the inception of the modern testing industry.
-The history of Intertek spans 127 years, and evolves from the combined growth of a number of innovative companies.
+The history of Intertek goes back over 130 years, and evolves from the combined growth of a number of innovative companies.

 1880 - 1900